Samuel-Njoroge/phishing-emails-analysis/README.md

 ## Objectives
 - To find out the most frequent emails associated with phishing.
-- Identify the frequent targets/prone individuals to phishing.
+- Identify the frequent phishing targets.
 - Identify the trend of phishing emails over time.
 - To find out the most frequent target time and day.
 - To identify the sender-receiver pattern in phishing.